 Lead time changes for a few predictable reasons.
 Artwork revisions add days, sample requests add more, and stock availability matters.
 Stocked blanks move faster because the beanie body already exists, while fully custom knit programs take longer because the pattern or color work has to be produced for that order.

-If the shipment has to support several delivery points, finalize the address list before production begins.
+If the shipment needs to support several delivery points, finalize the address list before production begins.
 Split shipping can work well, but it should be quoted up front so freight and handling are real numbers rather than assumptions.
-For winter programs, the safest timeline includes slack because holiday approvals and event schedules often move.
+For winter programs, the safest timeline includes buffer because holiday approvals and event schedules often move.

 Why a packaging-first supplier helps winter gifting run smoothly

 A supplier with packaging and fulfillment experience tends to keep the order more orderly from the first proof to the final carton.
 That matters because a beanie program is not only about decoration.
-It is also about folding, bagging, boxing, labeling, and routing.
+It is also about folding, bagging, boxing, labeling, and routing, and each of those steps can affect how the gift is received.

 Spec clarity is a practical advantage.
 A good mockup shows how the logo reads on ribbed knit, not just how it looks on white space.
-A good spec sheet shows cuff width, patch size, and yarn type in plain terms.
+A good spec sheet shows cuff width, patch size, yarn type, and packing format in plain terms, which makes approval easier for non-merchandising stakeholders.

 Packaging also changes the impression of the gift.
 A neatly folded beanie in a clean insert box feels different from the same item in a loose polybag.
 Neither is wrong; they serve different programs.
 The point is to match the format to the occasion instead of treating presentation as an afterthought.